 Neither displaced communities nor Somalis in general are a monolithic or homogenous group.
-Location figured as a crucial factor explaining variance among access to information (greater in Baidoa, lesser in Hobyo), length of stay (long in Baidoa, short in Mogadishu and South Galkayo), or access to related infrastructure such as radio signal and electricity (good in Baidoa, largely absent in South Galkayo and Hobyo).
+Location seems to appear as a crucial factor explaining variance among access to information (greater in Baidoa, lesser in Hobyo), length of stay (long in Baidoa, short in Mogadishu and South Galkayo), or access to related infrastructure such as radio signal and electricity (good in Baidoa, largely absent in South Galkayo and Hobyo).
 This implies that information needs in places such as South Galkayo are much more basic than those in Baidoa, where long-term displaced were concerned about shocks more than basic livelihood opportunities.
 These discrepancies underscore the importance of understanding the local context and dynamics when designing interventions and targeting information.

-Early mornings, with NGO staff, religious leaders or teachers
+Work with religious leaders or teachers in information campaigns

 Radio remains the undisputedly dominant means of accessing information, and both men and women do so mostly between 6am and 9am.
 Both groups mostly trust religious leaders, teachers, and NGO staff.
 This provides guidance for messaging that is both effective in reaching audiences and credible in their eyes.
-To inform the design of content, more localised research may be needed to understand how information is packaged within locally functional structures.
+To inform the design of content, more localised research may be needed to understand how information is best packaged for different segments of local community structures.